Nicholasli1995/VisualizingNDF/README.md

 MIT

 ## Citation
-Please cite the related papers in your publications if they help your research:
+Please consider citing the related papers in your publications if they help your research:

     @InProceedings{Li_2019_CVPR_Workshops,
     author = {Li, Shichao and Cheng, Kwang-Ting},